ProjectIgnis/Distribution/sound/README.md

 	lose         : music played when you lose the duel, until leaving that room. menu         : music played in the other game menus, like the home screen. win          : music played when you lose the duel, until leaving that room.
 The current track for the situation is selected randomly from the files in the corresponding folder.
+Loose files not in one of these subfolders are treated as additional duel music.

 ## Chants (activate, attack, summon folders)